Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Horagolla National Park

 The Sri Lankan grey Hornbill, Sri Lankan Hanging parrot and Layard’s parakeet can also be spotted.
-The park also records various kinds of butterflies such as Ceylon bird wing, Blue mormon, rare clipper.
+The park also records various kinds of butterflies such as the Ceylon bird wing, Blue Mormon, and rare clipper.

-Adjoining the Horagolla wewa is a beautiful summer hut built for visitors to rest at the end of their walk through the forest.
+Adjoining the Horagolla Wewa is a beautiful summer hut built for visitors to rest at the end of their walk through the forest.
 In the same location is an Animal museum and centre which treats injured animals.
-At breeding centre is a pair of Stunted Deer (Olu Muwa).
+At the breeding centre is a pair of Stunted Deer (Olu Muwa).

-This National park at Horagolla is a place where people can enjoy the beauty of nature.
+This National Park at Horagolla is a place where people can enjoy the beauty of nature.
 It is indeed a place of value for students of the flora and fauna.
-No special permission is required for an ordinary visit other than for research of scientific experiment.
+No special permission is required for an ordinary visit other than for research or scientific experiments.

 The Horagolla National Park is truly worth a visit by both young and old and is certain to etch in-erasable memories.

-Special thanks to wildlife officers Sumith and Indika for the guidance through the sanctuary.
+Special thanks to wildlife officers Sumith and Indika for their guidance through the sanctuary..

 © www.amazinglanka.com